steve8D/CPSC210-MenuEditor/README.md

 ###### Phase 4 Task 2
 - I have chosen to test and design a class in my model package to be robust.
 - The class Item and its two methods setPrice and setQuantity is redesigned to be robust for the task.
+###### Phase 4 Task 3
+- If I have more time on this project, I would remove the BakedGoods and Drinks class from my project and create an enum interface so that more categories can be created in the future and do not need further creation of classes that extends Item
+- Additionally, I would separate MyMenu into two classes since MyMenu is having two functionalities.
+One class for editing the items on the menu and another for returning the items on the menu.